fsc4j/fsc4j/README.md

 ## FAQ

+### I get "var cannot be resolved to a type"

+This means that the _Compiler compliance level_ on the _Java Compiler_ page of your Eclipse project's Properties is set to a Java version older than version 10.
+Set it to version 10 or later.
+You may also need to install a recent JDK onto your machine and let Eclipse know about it via the _Java_ -> _Installed JREs_ page of the Eclipse Preferences (which you find in the Window menu on Windows, and in the Eclipse menu on macOS).

 ### I'm not seeing any run-time checking behavior!

 Make sure assertions are enabled.
 Specify `-ea` on the JVM command line.
 In Eclipse, open your run configuration and add `-ea` under *JVM arguments*.